 Parents who advocate baby-led weaning say that the process allows babies to control how much they should eat.
 They can eat at their own pace.
 Not only this, babies can also eat the same types of meals as their family but in baby-sized portions and consistencies, of course).

 When to introduce finger foods or self-feeding snacks to the baby is up to you.
 This snack catcher is just amazing how your child chooses to enjoy snacks on the go or at home.
 And, of course, always get the green light from your pediatrician before offering solids and finger foods.

 What are Easy, Healthy, and Nutritious baby snacks perfect for self-feeding for 6 months and older babies

 Soft fruits are cut or chopped like morsels.
-Gradually move up as your baby get comfortable chewing foods with a help of gums and master the skill of swallowing without a gag.
+Gradually move up as your baby gets comfortable chewing foods with the help of gums and masters the skill of swallowing without a gag.

 Blueberry ( cut in four pieces)

 Steamed apple cut into small pieces